Put your creativeness to the test in this accessible-to-all innovation contest. You could win $1,200 in cash prizes in one weekend!

 - Work alone or with a team to build and document your working prototype…have fun and be creative!

-- Submit and pitch your creation by posting a video or photo series to a public website (here are some video submissions from previous years)
+- Submit and pitch your creation by posting a video or photo series/presentation to a public website (here are some video submissions from previous years)

 - Winners will be selected in three categories: Most Potential Revenue Value, Most Creative, and Most Potential Social Value.